 With all of the care and attention that goes into making a good sherry, it is still largely neglected in the US today, probably because of Prohibition.
 In those days, If you were going to spend good money on alcohol, chances are you wanted something worth your while.
 Whiskey and gin became the priority and poor old sherry was ignored.
 Many current wine enthusiasts regard it as still underappreciated, and a decent bottle of sherry represents one of the great wine values available today.

 This cocktail is fantastic on a hot summer day with the “cobbles” of ice keeping everything cool and the fruit garnish giving you something to nibble while you sip.
-It’s typically served in a tall bar glass, but I put mine into a bulbous snifter.
+It’s typically served in a tall bar glass, but we put ours into a bulbous snifter.
 This drink also works nicely with other base spirits.
-A Whiskey Cobbler can be just as refreshing, but I challenge you to try it with sherry.
+A Whiskey Cobbler can be just as refreshing, but we challenge you to try it with sherry.
 There are prized bottles that fetch very high prices, but you can usually find great values too.
 Just make sure to refrigerate it once it’s open (like vermouth, it’s a wine product after all), and don’t try this with that old bottle you might have in the back of your kitchen cabinet!